To give a dog a bad-tasting pill, you will have to sometimes get creative.

-Sure, there are certain medications such as beef flavored heart worm chews that dogs eagerly gulp down like there's no tomorrow, and then there are those bitter pills that turn Rover into the canine personification of a stubborn mule who won't budge no matter what, so how to give an obstinate dog a bad tasting pill?
+Sure, there are many medications such as beef-flavored heart worm chews that dogs eagerly gulp down like there's no tomorrow, and then there are those bitter pills that turn Rover into the canine personification of a stubborn mule who won't budge no matter what.
+So how to give an obstinate dog a bad tasting pill?

 Dogs have no idea whatsoever that those pills are good for them no matter how much we try to persuade them into thinking that they'll help them feel better quickly.

 Bad tasting things raise a red flag about something that can be harmful or even toxic and that therefore should be avoided.
-What looks like stubborn behavior to us is instead the clever work of nature and adaptive!
+What looks like stubborn behavior to us is instead the clever work of nature and the behavior is adaptive!

 "Sensations of pleasure and disgust provided by taste serve a survival function.
 A reasonable rule of thumb, at least for natural substances, is that bad tastes are a signal that the animal has encountered something that is harmful, indigestible, or poisonous..."~Stanley Coren